If there was ever a town that truly lived up to its name, it’s Big Sky, Montana.

-Then head to Yellowstone, just 45 miles down the road and explore the world’s first national park.
+Or go on a trail ride with Lone Mountain Ranch, Jake’s Horses or 320 Guest Ranch.
+And then there’s Yellowstone, just under an hour’s drive down the road, where you can explore the world’s first national park.
 It’s close enough that you can head to the northern part of the park for the day and return to Big Sky in time for a late dinner- or at least dessert.

 Where to Eat in Big Sky